MAMKramer/eidolon/README.md

 Questions?
 ----------
-Drop a mail at ottona@aec.at or use Jabber/XMPP ottona@jabber.at
+Drop a mail at ottona (a) aec.at or use Jabber/XMPP ottona (a) jabber.at

 License
 -------